-Enter unit pricing; this is a supermarket labelling system that displays prices in terms of standard units of measurement (e.g. dollars per 100g), allowing you to choose the best value product without having to do complicated calculations.
+Enter unit pricing – a supermarket labelling system that displays prices in terms of standard units of measurement (e.g. dollars per 100g), so you can choose the best value product without having to do complicated calculations.

 Unit pricing has been compulsory for large grocery stores and online grocery retailers in Australia for almost 10 years, and evidence shows it's helping many consumers save time and money.